Tim Westwood interviewed over sexual assault allegations

 In April of last year, Westwood was accused of sexual misconduct by multiple women in a joint investigation by the Guardian and BBC News.
 Westwood strenuously denied all the allegations.
 A spokesperson also told the Guardian at the time that the claims were completely false.

 The DJ stepped down from his Capital Xtra radio show shortly afterwards.
-Last summer, the BBC revealed that they received six allegations of misconduct against Westwood, one of which was handed over to police.
+Last summer, the BBC revealed that it had received six allegations of misconduct against Westwood, one of which was handed over to police.

 In a further investigation, the BBC News documentary Hip Hop’s Open Secret: Tim Westwood, the DJ was accused of having sex with a 14-year-old girl when he was in his 30s.